-After being added with positional encoding, the input sequence is supplied to a transformer.
-The output sequence of the transformer is then fed into a head layer (e.g., a linear layer or a shallow multi-layer perceptron), to align the dimensions with those of the QoI values.
+After being added with positional encodings, the input sequence is supplied to a transformer.
+The output sequence of the transformer is then fed into a head layer (e.g., a linear layer in this paper), to align the dimensions with those of the QoI values.